Tel : 07401 088 868 E-Mail : jgmcontracts@gmail.com

 Condensation – the basics

-Condensation is the most common form of damp problems in buildings, more so now due to the introduction of double glazing, which have drastically reduced home ventilation of the property.
+Condensation is the most common form of damp problems in buildings, due to the introduction of double glazing, which reduced ventilation of the property.
 Older properties, with sash windows and open fire-places are far less likely to be as severely affected by surface condensation.

 Condensation and Dew point: